apiman/apiman/README.md

 We prefer pull-requests, because we can review the proposed changes, comment on them, discuss them with you, and likely merge the changes right into the official repository.

+## Code Formatting

+When you are hacking on some apiman code, we'd really appreciate it if you followed the apiman coding standards.
+If you're using Eclipse, you can find a code formatter config file here:

+tools/src/eclipse/apiman-eclipse-formatter.xml

+You should be able to import that guy straight into Eclipse by going to *Window->Preferences :: Java/Code Style/Formatter*